skip to content

 Reserve unto yourself the power of detaching yourself from everything, however beloved, however much the soul might yearn for it.

-however great the pangs of misery you feel if you were going to leave it; still, reserve the power of leaving it whenever you want.
+However great the pangs of misery you feel if you were going to leave it still, reserve the power of leaving it whenever you want.
 The weak have no place here, in this life or in any other life.
 Weakness leads to slavery.
 Weakness leads to all kinds of misery, physical and mental.
 Weakness is death.

 This is the great fact: strength is life, weakness is death.
 Strength is felicity, life eternal, immortal; weakness is constant strain and misery: weakness is death.
 We have to detach ourselves to earn joy.
 If only we had power to detach ourselves at will, there would not be any misery.